-EDUCATIONAL EXHIBIT & PHOTOGRAPHY JUDG-ING: Sunday of Fair -TBD
+EDUCATIONAL EXHIBIT & PHOTOGRAPHY JUDG-ING: Sunday of Fair - TBD signed Early Release Form (available online or at the Fairgrounds Office).

 DAIRY STARTER CALF SHOW: Monday of Fair at 10:00 AM or 1 hour after the completion of the dairy show.